-1. Brand Line or Slogan: In just one sentence, the slogan (often called brand line) describes what it is that your brand does in the context of a goal or point of differentiation.
+1. Brand Essence: In just one sentence, your Brand Essence (often called brand mantra, brand line, or slogan) describes what it is that your brand does in the context of a goal or point of differentiation.
 While it should be concise, it should be just long enough to evoke some emotion while also identifying what it is that the company offers.

 2. Creative Tagline: Short and powerful, this is the tagline that your customers would recognize first.
 Think Differently.
 Apple.
 Can You Hear Me Now?
 Verizon.
 The tagline is outward-facing.
 Like a clever punchline, this brief statement is used in marketing to create a memorable brand and can often change over the years with the advent of new campaigns.
 Unlike a slogan, a tagline doesn’t necessarily have to identify the product or the company.
 The goal with a tagline is memorability and customer-to-brand association.

-Motel 6 Brand Line or Slogan: “Lowest price of any national chain.”
+Motel 6 Brand Essence: “Lowest price of any national chain.”

-Motel 6 Tagline: “We’ll Leave The Light On For You”
+Motel 6 Creative Tagline: “We’ll Leave The Light On For You”

-Motel 6 Mission Statement: “To become the universally recognized leader in economy lodging.
+Motel 6 Purpose Statement: “To become the universally recognized leader in economy lodging.
 We continuously strive to reinvent the economy lodging category while remaining 100 percent committed to delivering a great experience to our guests, team members, franchisees and partners.”

 Nike Brand Essence: “Authentic athletic performance”

 Nike Creative Tagline: “Just Do It”

-Nike Mission Statement: “To bring inspiration and innovation to every athlete in the world.”
+Nike Purpose Statement: “To bring inspiration and innovation to every athlete in the world.”